William James MacNeven

-William James MacNeven (also sometimes rendered as MacNevin or McNevin) (21 March 1763 Ballinahown, near Aughrim, County Galway, Ireland – 12 July 1841 New York City) was an Irish physician forced, as a result of his involvement with insurgent United Irishmen, into exile in the United States where he became a champion of religious and civil liberty and the reputed "father of American chemistry".
-One of the oldest obelisks in New York City is dedicated to him to the right facing St. Paul's Chapel on Broadway; while to the left stands another obelisk, dedicated to Thomas Emmet, a fellow United Irishman, and Attorney General of New York.
-MacNeven's monument features a lengthy inscription in Irish, one of the oldest existent dedications of this kind in the Americas.
+William James MacNeven (also sometimes rendered as MacNevin or McNevin) (21 March 1763 Ballinahown, near Aughrim, County Galway, Ireland – 12 July 1841 New York City) was an Irish physician who, having sought assistance in France for the United Irish Rebellion of 1798, was forced into American exile.
+In the United States, he became a champion of religious and civil liberty, and a "father of American chemistry".
+Alongside his fellow Irish exile and abolitionist, Thomas Addis Emmet, in New York City, MacNeven is commemorated with a public memorial, an obelisk, at St. Paul's Chapel, Broadway.

 Republican conspirator in Ireland

 The eldest of four sons, at the age of 12 he was sent by his uncle Baron MacNeven, to receive his education abroad, for the penal laws rendered education impossible for Catholics in Ireland.
 This Baron MacNeven was William O'Kelly MacNeven, an Irish exile physician, who for his medical skill in her service had been created an Austrian noble by the Empress Maria Theresa.
 Young MacNeven made his collegiate studies at Prague.
 His medical studies were made at Vienna where he was a pupil of Pestel and took his degree in 1784.
 The same year he returned to Dublin to practise.

 He became a member of the Catholic Committee, and in December 1792 he was returned from Navan as a delegate to the Catholic Convention held in the Tailor's Hall, Back Lane.
 In this "Back Lane Parliament" he joined Committee chairman, John Keogh, and secretary, Wolfe Tone, in pressing for full and immediate Catholic Emancipation.

 At the same time, he joined the United Irishmen at the solicitation of Arthur O'Connor and Lord Edward Fitzgerald.
 He took the society's test or oath to advance, in the cause of a national and representative government for Ireland, a union of Catholic and Protestant, from Fitzgerald's friend and protector, Mary Moore.
 With Oliver Bond, Richard McCormick (McCormack) and Bernard MacSheehy (Tone's aide-de-camp), he conspired to solicit French assistance for a republican insurrection.

 After returning from Paris, where he had conferred with Tone, in March 1798 MacNevan was arrested in March 1798 and confined in Kilmainham Jail.
 After the suppression of the rebellion in the summer of 1798, he was held with other senior United Irish leaders as a state prisoner in Fort George, Scotland.
 On condition of exile, he was released in 1802.
 The following year he was in Paris seconding the efforts of Robert Emmet to persuade Napoleon Bonaparte to commit troops to Ireland.
 In anticipation, MacNevan joined Irish Legion as a captain.
 But following the failure of Emmet's rising in Dublin in July 1803 and despairing of the intentions of the now Emperor Napoleon, he decided, as did others in the Legion, to leave for the United States.